 10 tactical ways physical retailers can deliver sustainable development

 Every sustainable development strategy must consider environmental, economic and social sustainability in order to have impact.
-Yet, for the majority of retail brands, the conversation surrounding sustainable development largely focuses solely on environmental sustainability, and more specifically on the use of materials and supply chain in store.
-Not only is this just one small piece of a very big puzzle, it doesn’t take advantage of physical retail’s biggest strength; the ability to use the physical space to raise the awareness of a cause, educate people of the issues and inspire individuals to take action.
-It is through these activities that brands can extend their sustainable strategy with relative ease to have a considerable social impact as well.
+Yet, for the majority of retail brands, the conversation surrounding sustainable development primarily focuses on environmental sustainability and, more specifically, on the in-store use of materials and their supply chain.
+Not only is this just one small piece of a very big puzzle, it doesn’t take advantage of physical retail’s greatest strength; the ability to use the physical space to raise the awareness of a cause, educate people of the issues and inspire individuals to take action.
+It’s through these activities that brands can extend their sustainable strategy with relative ease to have a considerable social impact as well.

-Whilst there is no doubt that materials play an important part in the sustainable development conversation, it is when retailers consider sustainability more broadly that they can have the most impact.
+Whilst there is no doubt that materials play an essential part in the sustainable development conversation, it is when retailers consider sustainability more broadly that they can have the most impact.
 The following examples represent a broad snapshot of the opportunities retailers have at their disposal.
-If you are a retailer with physical stores, we hope that with these tactical initiatives, you are able to better influence your teams and the choices made by the wider business.
+If you are a retailer with physical stores, we hope that with these tactical initiatives, you’re more able to influence your teams and the choices made by the wider business.

 As a result of all the focus given to the use of sustainable materials in-store, this is one of the areas where we see a lot of progress.

-Retailers must consider what materials are being used and where they are being sourced from.
-The use of FSC certified timber is becoming more widespread, but brands need to go further.
+Retailers must consider what materials and fixtures are being used and where they are being sourced from; for example, the use of FSC certified timber and energy-efficient lighting is becoming more widespread, but brands need to go further.

 Retailers also need to understand the impact of materials at the end of the store’s life.
 Are the materials recyclable or reusable?
-Brands like Glossier, who largely focus on pop-up formats, have used ‘living plant’ elements to define store spaces as an alternative to built fixtures.
+Brands like Glossier, which largely focuses on pop-up formats, has used ‘living plant’ elements to define store spaces as an alternative to built fixtures.

 02. Extending product life

-But now we find ourselves in a moment where a culture of repair is emerging in society.
-Partly driven by our desire to produce less waste but also with its link to a sense of hope and a restorative mindset.
+But now, we find ourselves in a moment where a culture of repair is emerging in society - partly driven by our desire to produce less waste and also with the link to a sense of hope and a restorative mindset.
 Many fashion retailers are tapping into this.
-Enabling customers to get involved in this way, motivating them to take sustainable action for themselves, represents social impact.
+Enabling customers to get involved in this way, motivating them to take sustainable action for themselves, represents positive social impact.